An official website of the Alabama State government.

 Electronic Payment Options Available:

-- ACH Debit– Taxpayers making e-payments via ACH Debit must have a Sign On ID and Access Code to log in to My Alabama Taxes.
+• ACH Debit– Taxpayers making e-payments via ACH Debit must have a Sign On ID and Access Code to log in to My Alabama Taxes.
 Pre-registration is not necessary to make a payment on an invoice or assessment.

-What if a PTE makes estimated payments and does ultimately not make the election to be an Electing PTE for this tax year?
+What if a PTE makes estimated payments and ultimately does not make the election to be an Electing PTE for this tax year?

 A refund may be requested by the entity.
 To request a refund, use the form PTE-C and list the amount of estimate payments made on line 5b.